NBCUTechnology/pubstack/README.md

         provisioning/roles/user-ROLE-NAME
         ```

-**Note:** Both your user playbook, and user-specific roles will be gitignored.
+**Note**: Both your user playbook, and user-specific roles will be gitignored.

 ## Troubleshooting